pgambino5851/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions allow us to persist clients' data across requests, saving our client time from havintg to re-eneter authentication info every time they try and make new requests to our server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt hashes passwords/info so we don't have to store them as plaintext in our server/database.

 - [ ] What does bcrypt do to slow down attackers?

+    Bcrypt hashes passwords not just once, but for 2^n rounds so even if attackers know what we're using, brute-forcing will still take an iuncredibly long time

 - [ ] What are the three parts of the JSON Web Token?

+    The header, the payload, and the signature.

 ## Minimum Viable Product